Spencer S. Eccles Health Sciences Library History: Part One

 One of only eleven institutions across the United States which was funded through the Medical Libraries Assistance Act of 1965, the University of Utah received a federal grant which was supplemented by the Eccles family contribution and foundation donations by the Commonwealth Fund, John and Mary R. Markle Foundation, Utah Medical Foundation, Utah State Medical Association, and Salt Lake County Medical Society to construct the Spencer S. Eccles Health Sciences Library.

-Additionally, the Medical Sciences Library was removed from direct administrative and budgetary relationships with the Main Library of the University to be exclusively under the purview of the Medical Sciences Center.
+Additionally, the Medical Sciences Library was removed from direct administrative and budgetary relationships with the Main Library of the University of Utah to be exclusively under the purview of the Medical Sciences Center.

 1969 – PHILSOM